ilios/user-guide/README.md

 Breadcrumbs provide sub-menu so you can jump to any chapter at any level within the guide.
 This is really helpful in navigation.

 Images will be here soon.
-Stay tuned.

 ## Navigation Buttons